kotobuki/Hardware-Sketching-Workshop-in-Taipei/dialogflow.md

 10. Pick a phrase similar to what you gave to `User says`, type in the phrase to `Try it now` field on the upper right of the console and see what happens

 Congratulations!
 You were able to create the first (simple) agent.
 This agent works on the following system which consists of a local web browser and a web service on the Internet.

+> **Agents** are best described as NLU (Natural Language Understanding) modules.
+These can be included in your app, product, or service and transforms natural user requests into actionable data.

+> **Intents** are the mechanisms that pick up what your user is requesting and direct the agent to respond accordingly.

 ```plantuml
 @startuml